dellsystem/wikinotes/readme.md

 * python 2.7+
 * django 1.3+
 * python-yaml
-* python-markdown, with [this extension](https://github.com/mayoff/python-markdown-mathjax) - download the [mdx_markdown.py](https://raw.github.com/mayoff/python-markdown-mathjax/master/mdx_mathjax.py) file, rename it to mathjax.py, and place it in the extensions directory for your markdown installation.
-(See the [readme](https://github.com/mayoff/python-markdown-mathjax/blob/master/README.md) for more information.)
+* python-markdown (all necessary extensions are either included in the default package or bundled with the source of wikinotes)
 * django-gravatar
 * python-django-south (South through easy_install)
 * gitpython